-I’ve served in the schemes for four years now.
+I’ve served in the schemes for seven years now.
 During that time, many men and women have come and gone—from short-term mission trips to two-year ministry interns.
 Most have come from blue collar/working-class environments, but there are the odd few who’ve come from a seminary setting or another academic environment.

 No matter where people visit us from, one of the things we stress in our context is the importance of discipleship.
 Now, this is true universally, in that every Christian must be discipled.
 But life on a scheme necessitates a level of intentional discipleship that is, in many ways, unique to doing ministry here.
-Same goes for poor communities across the world.
+Same goes for deprived communities across the world.

 Head, Heart, Hands?

 Obviously, those who visit us from academic backgrounds are quite theologically rigorous.
 Therefore, they tend to view and apply discipleship through a predominantly academic lens.
 This has been put succinctly by many pastors as the ‘trickle down economy of information’—the idea that information goes first to the head and then subsequently flows to the heart and the hands.

 If we took this approach to discipleship in the schemes, then I can tell you that young believers would suffer from information overload.
 I know this because I’ve seen it happen and have been guilty of it myself.
 Don’t misunderstand what I’m saying—I’m convinced that studying deep theology is crucial for any Christian.
 The Doctrines of Grace fuel worship.
 We should encourage people to read books like Desiring God and listen to sermons by the likes of Martyn Lloyd Jones.

 But Christian discipleship is more than just ‘mind food’; it concerns all of life.
 And in the schemes, people tend to think and learn differently than those who come from a middle-class background.
 Therefore, the question naturally arises: How do we approach discipleship holistically in the schemes?
 In other words: How do we make sure it’s more than mere ‘head information transfer’?